Woman tied 78-year-old to chair, set kitchen on fire in Kaufman County, authorities say

 The 78-year-old woman answered her door and found the suspect brandishing a pistol at her, according to officials with the Kaufman County Sheriff’s Office.

-The suspect forced her way into the home, demanded money and tied the elderly woman to a chair as she rummaged through the home.
+The suspect forced her way into the house, demanded money and tied the elderly woman to a chair as she rummaged through the home.

 At some point, the suspect set fire to the kitchen, leaving the 78-year-old woman tied to a chair.